maydayofhighbury/Google-Data-Analytics-Capstone-Case-Study-Cyclistic-Bike-Share/README.md

 ├── visuals/
 │   └── (Charts and graphs)
 ├── README.md
-└── Cyclistic_Case_Study_Summary.pdf (optional)
 ```
 ---

-## How to Use This Repository
-1. Review the data in the `/data` folder.
-2. Explore the analysis and visuals in the `/visuals` folder.
-3. Read this README for a summary of the process, findings, and recommendations.
-4. Use or adapt this case study as a portfolio piece for your own job search.
+## Notes
+- This project was completed independently as part of the Google Data Analytics Capstone on Coursera.
+- All analysis and recommendations are based on the provided dataset and case study instructions.
+- No proprietary or confidential information is included.
 ---

-## Acknowledgments
-- Google Data Analytics Professional Certificate
-- Cyclistic (Fictional Company)
-- Divvy Bike-Share (Real-world data provider)

----

-**This case study demonstrates my ability to apply the data analysis process to a real-world business problem and communicate actionable insights to stakeholders.**
+**This case study demonstrates my ability to use data analysis to answer real business questions and communicate findings clearly.**